-UPDATE: Two other groups are also suing over the insufficient EIR: Rodeo Citizens Association (RCA) and Safer, a refinery worker group.
+Two other groups are also sued over the insufficient EIR: Rodeo Citizens Association (RCA) and SAFER, a refinery worker group.

 Previous Relevant Documents: